 However, let’s now look into what is behind the scenes in the making of Instagram.
 This post will learn how our Python and Django framework plays a role in making such a powerful tool.

 Instagram was developed in San Francisco by Kevin Systrom and Mike Krieger.
-Systrom was working in marketing and started doing engineering at night to help him learn how to code.
+Systrom was working in marketing and started doing engineering at night to learn how to code.
 He created a prototype app of an idea he originally called Burbn, which allowed people to check-in where they are on their mobile web app.

 What is Django?

 Django is a free and open-source web application framework written in Python.
 A web framework is a set of components that help you develop websites faster and easier.

 When you’re building a website, you always need a similar set of components: a way to handle user authentication (signing up, signing in, signing out), a management panel for your website, forms, a way to upload files, etc.

 Let’s now look into how Instagram uses these Python frameworks.

 Instagram utilizes Django, which is a Python web structure.
 It is the best structure you can learn.
 As a designer, if the venture is created by one group from the earliest starting point, you can, without much of a stretch, change it anyplace in the center.
 In truth, Django is a unique open-source structure composed of Python language used to develop web applications.

 Django has made it simpler for designers to assemble plenty of web applications, website pages, and web administrations.
 Instagram began in 2010 and a couple of months after the fact they had 1 million clients.
 As a matter of fact, Django was an ultimately advantageous arrangement to manufacture Instagram in it.

 - Django is designed to help the developers make an application as quickly as possible.